-- A. Harassment of any student, employee, applicant, patient, visitor, physician or other provider on the basis of sex, race, religion, color, national origin, ancestry, disability, medical condition, protected veteran status, genetic information, marital status, parental status, age, sexual orientation, gender identify/expression, transgender status and gender, including sexual harassment (all as defined and protected by applicable law), is unacceptable, will not be tolerated and may lead to progressive discipline up to and including termination. - B. Anyone who believes he or she is being harassed should report this to his or her immediate supervisor and/or Human Resources.
+A. Harassment of any student, employee, applicant, patient, visitor, physician or other provider on the basis of se x, race, religion, color, national origin, ancestry, disability status, medical condition, protected veteran status, marital status, age, sexual orientation and/or gender identify, (all as defined and protected by applicable law), is unacceptable, will not be tolerated and may lead to progressive discipline up to and including termination.

+B. Anyone who believes he or she is being harassed should report this to his or her immediate supervisor and/or Human Resources.
 Supervisors or managers who have knowledge of harassing behavior are responsible for reporting this information to Human Resources All complaints will remain as confidential as possible.
 No form of retaliation or corrective action will occur for pursuing a legitimate complaint of harassment.